wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/1-introduction.md

 1. Once you have located the *EmployeeTable*, select ***EmployeeTable*** and then select **Views**.

-1. Find and click on the **Active EmployeeTables** view.
+1. Locate and select on the **Active EmployeeTables** view.
 You will then be redirected to the Dataverse view designer studio.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Employee table view with Active Employee Tables highlighted.](../media/3-active-tables.png)](../media/3-active-tables.png#lightbox)